drone/docs/content/pipeline/kubernetes/overview.md

   - go test
 {{< / highlight >}}

-To bind a non-default service account to a pipeline to allow for more fine grained access to resouces.
+To bind a non-default service account to a pipeline and allow for more fine-grained access to resouces, do the following:

 {{< highlight text "linenos=table" >}}
 ---